-One might further expect that passenger variants will be uniformly distributed contributing uniform functional burden across the genome.
+One might further expect that passenger variants will be contributing uniform functional burden uniformly across the genome.
 Consequently, we comprehensively analyzed the overall mutational burdening of various genomic elements, including TF (transcription factor) binding motifs in various cancer genomes.
-The presence of a variant within a TF binding site(TFBS) can lead to either the creation or destruction of binding motifs (gain or loss of function).
-In both cases, we observe significant differential burdening of TFBS among different cancer cohorts.
+The presence of a variant within a TF binding site(TFBS) can lead to either the creation or destruction of binding motifs (gain or loss of function). [[not exactly but we'll discuss later]] In both cases, we observe significant differential burdening of TFBS among different cancer cohorts.
 For instance, we observe significant enrichment of high impact variants creating new motifs in various TFs such as GATA, PRRX2 and SOX10 across major cancer types analyzed in this study.
 Similarly, high impact variants influencing gene expression by breaking TF motifs, were highly enriched in TFs such as YY1, BCL, RAD21 and CTCF in a majority of cohorts.
 This selective enrichment or depletion suggests distinct alteration profiles associated with different components of regulatory networks in various cancers.
 Furthermore, enrichment of SNVs in selective TF motifs leading to gain and break events in promoter significantly perturb the downstream gene expression.
 For instance, in lung adenocarcinoma, we found three TFBSs gain events (ZBTB14, E2F and HNF4) significantly increase downstream expression level (p<5e-7, 3e-6 and 2e-4 respectively).

-The disproportionate burdening of certain TFs in different cancers can be further related to the underlying mutational spectrum of variants influencing their binding sites.
-For instance, mutation spectrum of motif breaking events observed in SP1 TF binding sites (TFBS) suggest major contribution from C>T and C>A mutation.
+The disproportionate burdening of certain TFs in different cancers can be further related to the underlying mutational spectrum (ie signature) of variants influencing their binding sites.
+For instance, mutation spectrum of motif breaking events observed in SP1 TF binding sites (TFBS) suggest major contribution from C>T and C>A mutations.
 In contrast, motif breaking events at TFBS of HDAC2 and EWSR1 have relatively uniform mutation spectrum profiles.
 Similarly, comparing signature composition of low and high impact SNVs in certain cancer-cohort can help us to distinguish between mutational processes that generate these distinct classes of variants.
 For instance, we observed distinct signature distributions for the low and high impact non-coding passengers in the Kidney-RCC cohort.
 While the majority of passengers can be explained by signature 5, high impact passengers have a higher fraction of SNVs explained by signature 4.
 This suggests that certain fraction of high impact passenger SNVs show shifts in mutational signatures compared to the lower ones.